 So, on to what I think is perhaps your masterpiece, Frankenhooker.
 It’s loosely based around the story of Frankenstein.

 Well, with Frankenhooker we didn’t know how it was going to end.
-I think we were on page 70 of the script and we still had no idea how we were going to wrap it up.
+I think we were on page 70 of the script and we still had no idea how we were going to wrap this up.